13.2 The noble eightfold path

 Mendicants, and what is right livelihood ?
 Here, Mendicants, a noble disciple having abandoned wrong livelihood, resolves to live a right livelihood.
 Mendicants, this is called right livelihood.

 Mendicants, and what is right effort ?
-Here, Mendicants, a mendicant strives, supports the understanding, arouses energy, endeavours, generates desire for the non-arising of unarisen non-virtuous, bad realities, … for the abandoning of arisen non virtuous, bad realities, … for the arising of unarisen virtuous realities, … for the staying, non-confusion, growth, fructification, development, fulfilment of arisen virtuous qualities.
+Here, Mendicants, a mendicant strives, supports the understanding, arouses energy, endeavours, generates desire for the non-arising of unarisen non-virtuous, bad realities, … for the abandoning of arisen non virtuous, bad realities, … for the arising of unarisen virtuous realities, … for the staying, non-confusion, growth, fructification, development, fulfilment of arisen virtuous realities.

 Mendicants, and what is right recollection ?
 Here, Mendicants, a mendicant dwells observing the body as just a body; ardent, metacognitively aware, endowed with recollection, having abandoned desire and discontent for the world; he dwells observing feelings as just feelings … understanding as just understanding … realities as just realities, ardent, meta-cognitively aware, endowed with recollection, having abandoned desire and discontent for the world.
 Mendicants, this is called right recollection.